finalclass/nbml/docs/pl/custom-metadata-tags.markdown

 	    function getDefaultPropertyName();
 	}

-Z pomocą przychodzi klasa `\Nbml\MetadataTag\AbstractMetadataTag` która to implementuje większość metod interfejsu `\Nbml\MetadataTag`.
-Zaleca się rozszerzanie tej klasy w celu tworzenia nowych procesorów znaczników.
+Here comes to aid class `\Nbml\MetadataTag\AbstractMetadataTag` which implements most of the methods of `\Nbml\MetadataTag` interface.
+It is recommended to extend this class in purpose to create new tags' processors.

-## Przykładowy Metadata tag
+## Exemplary Metadata tag

-Załóżmy, że chcemy zbudować własny metadata tag `[Hello]` który to dodawał by do zmiennej do której jest przypisany łańcuch znaków: "Hello ".
-Oto treść tego znacznika:
+Let's assume, that we want to build our own metadata tag `[Hello]` which would add to variable which is assigned to the string: "Hello ".
+Here is this tag's content:

-Treść takiego procesora metadata tagów była by następująca:
+Content of such metadata tags' processor shall be as follows:

 	<?php